We stand with Ukraine to help keep people safe. Join us

 7. Reviewing suspicious messages and emails

-Spyware can secretly send unauthorized SMS messages or emails containing phishing links or unknown commands.
-These messages may be sent to remote servers (to steal data) or your contacts (to spread malware to others).
+Spyware may send unauthorized SMS messages or emails containing phishing links or unknown commands.
+They might also receive SMS commands from attackers to manipulate your phone.

 8. Check if your security software is active